Respiratory Syncytial Virus (RSV) Infection and Human Metapneumovirus Infection

 The first infection often progresses from an upper respiratory tract illness with congestion and fever to involve the lower respiratory tract, most commonly causing bronchiolitis and sometimes pneumonia with cough and difficulty breathing.
 Later infections usually involve only the upper respiratory tract.
-Children who have had bronchiolitis have an increased risk of developing asthma when they are older.
+Children who have had bronchiolitis are more likely to be diagnosed with asthma when they are older.

 Children with serious underlying disorders (such as congenital heart disease, asthma, cystic fibrosis, or immune system suppression) or who were born prematurely, and infants under 3 months of age are at particular risk of developing serious illness.
 Adults and older children also can be infected with RSV, and the elderly may develop pneumonia.

-There is no vaccine to prevent RSV or hMPV infection.
+There is no vaccine to prevent RSV or hMPV infection at the present time.

-Doctors may give monthly injections of palivizumab, which contains antibodies against RSV, to children who are at high risk of developing a severe RSV infection.
-High-risk children include young children who have serious heart or lung disease and/or who are very premature.
+Doctors may give monthly injections of palivizumab, which contains antibodies against RSV, to certain children who are at high risk of developing a severe RSV infection.
+High-risk children include infants and young children who have serious heart or lung disease and/or who are very premature or who are otherwise at very high risk.
 The injections are given for the length of the RSV season.